c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ## 2) Using the macro.

-Broadly speaking, people who will use this macro - or any GNU Autoconf macro for that matter, can be divided up into one of two categories, depending upon how they use the macros.
-They can be classified as using macros either directly or indirectly.
+Broadly speaking, people who will use this macro - or any GNU Autoconf macro for that matter, can be divided up into two categories, depending upon how they use the macros.
+They can be classified as using macros either indirectly or directly.

-  1) Package maintainers
+  1) Package maintainers - Indirect users of macros
-  2) Package users
+  2) Package users - Direct users of macros

-Package maintainers use the macrodon't actually use the macro in the sense that they don't actually execute it - they simly reference it within their package's ```configure.ac``` file.
+Package maintainers can be thought of as using macros in an indirect sense.
+What this means is that they don't actually execute or run the macros - rather, they just reference them in the ```configure.ac``` files that they write for their package.

-On the other hand, Package users do actually use the macro in the sense that was stated previously.
-When the run a package's configure script, they will execute the code that forms the macro.
+Package users on the other hand, can be thought of as using macros in a direct sense.
+What this means is that they do actually execute or run the macos.
+When a Package user runs a package's configure script, they will be directly executing any macros that have been referenced by that package's ```configure.ac``` file.

 ## 3) Package maintainers : The people who reference this macro.